GiovanniSalmeri/yellow-restrict/README.md

 <?php echo $this->yellow->page->getExtra("logout"); ?>
 ```

-## Installation

-[Download extension](https://github.com/GiovanniSalmeri/yellow-restrict/archive/main.zip) and copy zip file into your `system/extensions` folder.
-Right click if you use Safari.

 For this extension to work with the Apache webserver, sometimes it is necessary to add to the file `.htaccess` the following line:

 ```